 Fatsia japonica

-This standard Fatsia japonica is an evergreen perennial shrub.
-The glossy deeply lobed, palmate leaves, make this subtropical foliage plant very decorative.
+This standard Fatsia japonica is an evergreen perennial.
+The glossy, deeply lobed, palmate leaves make this subtropical foliage plant highly decorative.
 Fatsia japonica is native to subtropical parts of Japan and Korea, where it grows in coastal forests.
-Fatsia japonica is easy to cultivate and relatively fast growing.
-It can reach great volume, yet as a houseplant it’s simple to keep the growth under control and the shape attractive by regular pruning.
-As it is quite hardy, Fatsia japonica can be used as shade-loving garden plants and container plants as well.
-Fatsia japonica is commonly known as Japanese Aralia.
-Other internationally used common names for Fatsia japonica are: Aralia; Aralia du Japon; Zimmeraralie, Japanse vingerplant; Castor oil plant; Fatsi; Fig-leaf palm; Glossy-leaved paper plant; large leaf paper plant; Formosa rice tree; Paper plant; Aralia sieboldii.
-Evanthia has Fatsia japonica starting material available all year round, as seed and young plants from seed.
-Other Fatsias in our range are also available as tissue culture young plants.
+Fatsia japonica is easy to cultivate and grows relatively quickly.
+It can reach a considerable size, but as a houseplant, it is easy to maintain an attractive shape through regular pruning.
+Because Fatsia japonica is quite hardy, it can also be used as a shade-loving garden plant and container plant.
+Fatsia japonica is also known as the Finger Plant.
+Other internationally used names for Fatsia japonica include: Japanese Aralia; Aralia; Aralia du Japon; Zimmeraralie; Japanese finger plant; Castor oil plant; Fatsi; Fig-leaf palm; Glossy-leaved paper plant; Big-leaf paper plant; Formosa rice tree; Paper plant; Aralia sieboldii.
+Evanthia has Fatsia japonica starting material available year-round, as seeds and young plants from seed.
+Other Fatsias in our assortment are also available as young plants from tissue culture.
 Ask our team for the Fatsia cultivation manual for commercial production.
-Check out all Fatsias in the Evanthia range.
+View all Fatsias in the Evanthia range.

 Easy to grow